Area51 Project - Mike's 2006 Powertek REV:

 February 19, 2012, so it begins!

-The sled was washed, dried and polished up with SC-1 Cleaner/Protector.
-It was looking great!
+The REV was washed, dried and polished up with SC-1 Cleaner/Protector.
+It was already looking amazing!

-Real repairs began with replacing upper and lower ball joints on both sides, and replacing all 16 A-arm bushings to tighten up the very sloppy front end.
-With the new parts installed the suspension is tight & just like new but needs new skis and shocks.
-For now I reused the worn out skis, but installed a new centre carbide on each one (taken from my used parts bin).
+Real repairs began with replacing very worn out upper and lower ball joints on both sides, and replacing all 16 A-arm bushings to tighten up the very sloppy front end.
+With the new parts installed the suspension is tight & just like new but it will need skis and shocks.
+For now I reused the worn out skis, but installed a new centre carbide on each one (taken from my used parts bin as Project Renegade also runs Pilot 5.7 skis).

 Next I removed the RAVE Valves, cleaned off the heavy carbon deposits with brake cleaner and a 3M Scotchbrite pad, and reinstalled them with new o-rings and gaskets.